Welcome to Capshare!

 This page should give you a good overview of the ownership of the company, and from here you can quickly dig into the info that you’re looking for.
 Let’s take a minute to walk through the options you have to navigate from here:

-- The button in the top right corner exposes the main company menu.
+- The button in the top left corner exposes the main company menu.
 If you’re ever looking for a particular feature on a company, this is a great spot to start.

 - The search bar in Capshare can find any Security Class, Shareholder, or Certificate.
 So whether you want to jump to take a look at John Doe’s holdings, or need to review your Series A round, this is a quick way to jump around.